 In addition to those major players, many local automotive manufacturers such as Chery Auto, Great Wall Motors, Geely Auto and BYD Auto are growing quickly.

 China’s automotive components industry is quite segmented with approximately 2,000 large and medium-sized automotive component manufacturers.
 There are also over 1,000 small manufacturers across China operating under separate industry administrations but supplying to the automotive industry.
-The industry is focused on safety systems, new material utilisation and environmentally friendly technologies such as alternative fuel systems for motor vehicles.
+The industry is focused on safety systems, new material utilisation and environmentally friendly technologies such as alternative fuel systems.

-In 2011, the 12th Five-Year Guideline for China began.
-Developing new energy vehicles is one of the measures towards reducing the national emissions reduction and one of the seven strategic industries that the government is looking to cultivate.
+In 2011, the 12th Five-Year Plan (2011-2015) was launched.
+The automotive industry is one of the seven strategic industries that the government is looking to develop.
+New energy vehicles are a focus of the automotive industry strategy and one of the measures towards reducing national emission levels.
 New energy vehicles will continue to enjoy funding and support from the highest levels of government.
 The Ministry of Finance will invest over a trillion yuan for further research on energy-efficient and new energy automobile core technology.
 New energy vehicles are predicted to play a leading role in China’s automotive industry for the next 10 years, with sales forecasts of electric vehicles reaching one million by 2015.
-The Guideline also expects that accumulated domestic sales of new energy vehicles will reach five million units by 2020.
+The Guideline also predicts that accumulated domestic sales of new energy vehicles will reach five million units by 2020.

 In April 2012, the Energy-saving and New Energy Vehicle Development Plan (2012-2020) was released.
 It made clear that development of electric vehicles is the strategic goal of the Chinese automotive industry in the next 10 years.
-The current priorities are to move forward the commercialisation of battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV), promote hybrid vehicles and energy-saving ICE vehicles to a wider extent.
-The Plan sets forth the target of having production and sales of 500,000 units of BEV and PHEV by 2015 and five million units by 2020.
+The current priorities are to move forward the commercialisation of battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV), and to promote hybrid vehicles and energy-saving ICE vehicles to a wider extent.
+The Plan targets production and sales of 500,000 units of BEV and PHEV by 2015 and five million units by 2020.
 The Plan also sets goals for improved fuel efficiency, for example, a target average fuel consumption of 6.9 litres per 100km for all passenger vehicles by 2015 and 5.0 litres by 2020.
 In the meantime, the overall technology of new energy vehicles, power batteries and key automotive components and parts should be at international standards.

-China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards R&D and development of new energy vehicles.
+China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards research and development (R&D) of new energy vehicles.
 The National Development and Reform Commission and Ministry of Commerce released the Catalogue of Industries for Guiding Foreign Investment (2011 revision) in January 2012.
-It removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category considering the overcapacity and abundant FDI in this area.
+It removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category, considering the overcapacity and abundant FDI in this area.

 Instead, the government encourages investment in R&D and new energy vehicles.
-Below is the detailed development priorities set forth in the Transport and Transportation Equipment Manufacturing of Item 19 and are encouraged by the government:
+Below are the detailed development priorities from the Transport and Transportation Equipment Manufacturing of Item 19:

 - Manufacturing and R&D of engines